Understanding CBD for Seizures in Dogs

 The best first step is to have your dog evaluated by a veterinarian.
 Your vet will check for underlying conditions that could be causing the attacks and treat them.
 If your dog is diagnosed with epilepsy, they'll help you build a management plan to improve your dog's quality of life.

 If you're interested in CBD, you can also bring up CBD oil with your vet.
 Remember, CBD works best alongside traditional medications.
-Your vet will determine whether CBD is safe for your pup and help you choose an appropriate dose.
+Your vet will determine whether CBD is safe for your pup and help you choose an appropriate product.

 ← Older Post Newer Post →